ExoCTK/exoctk/docs/tutorials/exoctk.PhaseConstraintCalculator.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 words

-Using the Phase-Constraint Calculator: Secondary Eclipses
+Secondary Eclipses: Using the Phase-Constraint Calculator
 ---------------------------------------------------------
 words